metagenlab/diag_pipelines/README.md

 snakemake --snakefile ${PATH_TO_COMPARATIVE_RULES_FILE} --dryrun --use-conda --conda-prefix=${PATH_WHERE_CONDA_ENV_WILL_BE_STORED} report.html
 ```

-You can also generated a directed acyclic graph of your run to visualize all jobs that will be performed :
+A directed acyclic graph of the run can be generated to visualize all jobs that will be performed :

 ```
 snakemake --snakefile ${PATH_TO_COMPARATIVE_RULES_FILE} --dryrun --use-conda --conda-prefix=${PATH_WHERE_CONDA_ENV_WILL_BE_STORED} --dag report.html | dot -Tsvg > dag.svg